Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 Data Quality, Integrations, and the Hidden Onboarding Tax

 Integrations extend timelines and budgets.
-You connect Salesforce, hospital records, accounting tools, internal databases.
+You connect Salesforce, hospital records, accounting tools, and internal databases.
 Verticals run unique stacks.
 Clients add custom workflows.
 Demos skip this work.

 Onboarding burdens non-technical teams.
 You translate workflows to logic.
-Edge cases, escalation rules, break fixes lack docs.
+Edge cases, escalation rules, and break fixes lack docs.
 DIY platforms demand too much from operators.

 Human-Agent Fit: UX, Transparency, and Control